This post may contain affiliate sales links. Please read my disclosure policy.

 Step 1: Melt Chocolate

-Break the chocolate into pieces and place into the bottom of a small saucepan.
-Place over low heat and consistently stir to melt.
+Break the chocolate bars into pieces and place into the bottom of a small saucepan.
+Place over low heat and consistently stir with a rubber spatula to melt.
 You want your burner at the lowest possible setting.
 Alternately, you can do this over a double boiler if you’re worried about scorching the chocolate.

 Add in sweetened condensed milk, corn syrup, and salt.
-Stir until completely smooth and shiny.
+Stir until it has a completely smooth consistency and is shiny.

 Step 2: Determine Consistency

 Slowly stream in milk to thin out the dipping chocolate to the desired consistency.
-As the dipping chocolate cools, it will get thicker, so depending on if you’d like to serve this warm or cold will determine how much milk you’ll want to add.
+As the dipping chocolate cools, it will get thicker, so depending on if you’d like to serve this warm, at room temperature or cold will determine how much milk you’ll want to add.
 I only added 1/4 cup, but you can add more or less.

 Step 3: Remove from Heat and Serve